taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Ummmmm...there!"*

 A bright blue ball appears, barely an eighth of the way to the blinking 'X'.
 Asoka gasps and shakes sweat into the cloth of their head scarf and face veil.
 The fabric is damp, but then quickly dries, as if the cloth were drinking up the fluid.
-The outside temp now reads 39, while the temperature inside Asoka's outfit remains steady at 24.
+The outside temp now reads 39, while the temperature inside Asoka's outfit remains steady at 23.

 Asoka: *"Seriously??
 That's it??"*

 Iri: *"Sokaaa, don't push yourself too much..."*

 Asoka takes off their pack and pulls out a canteen of water.
 They guzzle the water through their face veil.
+They place their hand on their belly, and a view of their intestines shows up on their face veil.

-Asoka: *"My guts don't feel completely empty yet..."*
+Asoka: *"My guts aren't completely empty yet..."*

 Iri: *"But..."*